Emm Gryner: Other work

+In 2005, Gryner was featured as a fallen angel in the video for Daniel Victor's The Grace of album Act I:A Goodbye Friends of the Heavenly Bodies, reaching #1 on Much Music and International modern rock radio charts, becoming the sixth most-played song on Canadian Rock Radio charts and certified Gold in 2006.

-In 2008 Gryner acted and sang in One Week, a film by director Michael McGowan.
-In the film she sings Un Canadien errant; she also contributed her song "Blackwinged Bird" to the soundtrack.
+In 2008, Gryner acted and sang in One Week, a film by director Michael McGowan.
+In the film she sings "Un Canadien errant"; she also contributed her song "Blackwinged Bird" to the soundtrack.

 In the summers of 2007 and 2008, Gryner and Danny Michel co-hosted Under the Covers, a radio show about cover songs, on CBC Radio One.

-In October 2016 Gryner starred in Joni Mitchell: River at the Grand Theatre in London, Ontario along with Louise Pitre and Brendan Wall.
-The play and performers met with positive reviews: in the London Free Press Joe Belanger commented that "her vocal range, the emotional qualities of her voice and its sound [are] like a touchstone to Mitchell throughout," and Mary Alderson wrote that "she is stunning in her a capella numbers."
+In October 2016, Gryner starred in Joni Mitchell: River at the Grand Theatre in London, Ontario along with Louise Pitre and Brendan Wall.
+The play and performers met with positive reviews: in the London Free Press Joe Belanger commented that "her vocal range, the emotional qualities of her voice and its sound [are] like a touchstone to Mitchell throughout," and Mary Alderson wrote that "she is stunning in her a capella numbers".

-In September 2021 ECW Press released Gryner's book The Healing Power of Singing: Raise Your Voice, Change Your Life (What Touring with David Bowie, Single Parenting and Ditching the Music Business Taught Me in 25 Easy Steps), described as "part study in the art of singing, part guide to finding one's voice, and part memoir."
+In September 2021, ECW Press released Gryner's book The Healing Power of Singing: Raise Your Voice, Change Your Life (What Touring with David Bowie, Single Parenting and Ditching the Music Business Taught Me in 25 Easy Steps), described as "part study in the art of singing, part guide to finding one's voice, and part memoir."
 The book became an Amazon bestseller in 2022.